BIBA

 • Any claim made more than 30 days from the incident that caused the damage.

-• Any repair required outside mainland UK, Jersey or Guernsey.
+• Repairs when the damage happened outside mainland UK, Jersey or Guernsey.

 How are diamond-cut finish alloy wheels repaired?

-1. The first option is to get a mobile repairer to visit your home or place of work (whichever is suitable and safe for repair).
+1. The first option to have an alloy wheel repair done is for an approved mobile repairer to visit your home or place of work.
 For this purpose, the claims team may use a national franchise.

-2. If this option is unsuitable, you can nominate your local repairer with the claims team's authorisation.
-In this case, you would drive in, have the repair done, pay for the claim and then send the invoice for reimbursement.
+2. The second option for an alloy wheel repair is that you can nominate your local approved repairer with the claims team's authorisation if this option is unsuitable.
+In this case, you would drive in, have the repair done, pay for the claim, and then send the invoice for reimbursement.

 To refurbish the damaged wheel,